rcbops/rpc-hummingbird/docs/arch/index.rst

 - HAProxy
 - 10/25/40/50GbE Networking

-- A customer must adhere to certain guidelines when procuring or re-purposing existing hardware.
-A Hummingbird cluster made from non-ideal, or inconsistent hardware will lead to a poor user experience.
+**A customer must adhere to certain guidelines when procuring or re-purposing existing hardware.
+A Hummingbird cluster made from non-ideal, or inconsistent hardware will lead to a poor user experience.**

-Generally the following recommendations should be followed when not using the node deisgns detailed above.
+*Generally the following recommendations should be followed when not using the node configurations detailed above.*

 - CPUs - 1 CPU Core to 2 Object Disks, CPUs should be no older than Haswell
 - RAM per Object Storage Disk - A minimum allocation of 2GB RAM